1. You get to know the shape of your naked Nachbar’s nipples

 There’s nothing that makes you do a double-take more than when you look out your window and catch an eye-full of somebody’s slowly browning naked body lying back, eyes closed, positioned facing the sun on a balcony across the way.

 Naked sun-baking on balconies and terraces is a common sight in Vienna and why not – everybody can appreciate the desire to get a quality, full body, no tan line colour during summer.
-But the sight can be unexpected if you’re not expecting it.
+But the sight can be unexpected.
 Also unexpected is how – no matter if that naked body is beautiful, or otherwise – you find it impossible to look away.
 Or is that just us?

 2. You get used to falling asleep – or waking up – to a chorus of primal moans & other wild animal sounds